Episode – 26- Heather Welch, Edx Education In Conversation with John Adams, Dad Blogger, Journalist, Entrepreneur In Conversation with Edx Education.

 John Adams (17:58)

 And my youngest daughter is that 77.
-Um, so it’s really interesting if you actually sit down, do the mass it’s, uh, our kids have not been in school much at all.
+So it’s really interesting if you actually sit down, do the mass it’s, our kids have not been in school much at all.
 How have I found the home learning?
 Well, last year they were both at the same school at that point.
 And while the school had made preparations, they could see what was coming.
 It was more a case of homeschooling.

 You know, I was having to sit down with the kids and get a lot more involved and I was, you know, to fit in time.
 I was printing off twinkle activity sheets.
-Um, this time around, since last December, actually both schools had a much better remote learning in place.
+This time around, since last December, actually both schools had a much better remote learning in place.
 Certainly my eldest daughter, pretty much every other lesson was actually a live streamed lesson.
 There was much greater prepared work or videos for, to, to engage with them, that type of thing.

 John Adams (18:51)

 So actually this last lockdown I’d been in a lot, lot more organized, you know, washed dressed or sort of half, six each morning, making sure that I’m ready to go.
 I think the biggest thing I’ve been actually has been a it support.
-Um, I’ve not actually had to get particularly involved with their actual learning.
+I’ve not actually had to get particularly involved with their actual learning.
 In fact, both schools said you set them up at the beginning of the day and then you step back as it, there’ll be very clear that we’re the teachers.
 We want to do the, the educating.
 But yeah, I mean, it’s, it’s been interesting.

 Heather Welch (19:26)